 - A sewing machine threaded with thread to match the color of the shirt

-I recently resized the pink shirt on the left in this picture for my oldest daughter who is eight years old.
+I recently resized the boxy tshirt in pink on the left in this picture for my oldest daughter who is eight years old.
 It is a child’s size large.
 The mediums are too short on her and this size large just swallows her up.
 The first thing I did was to find a t-shirt in her closet that fits her really well.
 This Mickey Mouse shirt is one of her favorites.
 It’s not too big and not too tight, so it is the one I picked.
 If anything, it is getting a bit short but definitely not too tight.

 As you can see when I lay the Mickey shirt on top of the new pink camp shirt, the Mickey shirt is a more fitted shirt.
 This is the look I am going for.